eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

 All necessary configurations and files for hosting the static website on Azure are present.
 An empty file named `backend.tf` is present among them .
 This file will be used to configure your remote backend.

-**Copy the Storage Account and Container Names**:

-- **Storage Account Name**: This is the Azure Storage Account name displayed in the output.
-You will need this to configure the `storage_account_name` field in your `backend.tf`.

-- **Container Name**: This is the name of the container within the Azure Storage Account displayed in the output.
-This will be used to configure the `container_name` field in your `backend.tf`.

-These details are critical for setting up the remote backend correctly, so it's important to ensure they are noted precisely.

 **Configure the Backend:**

 After setting up the necessary resources, exit the 00start subdirectory and enter the 01start subdirectory.
 This location contains all necessary configurations and files for hosting the static website on Azure, including an empty file named backend.tf.
 This file will be used to set up your remote backend.